leon-thomm/Ryven/README.md

 Ey, what's up!
 Please visit the [website](https://ryven.org)

-For using the software, please use the lastest release which you can donwload from here or on the website.

-### Requirements
+### Basic Requirements

 - Python 3 (3.8+ recommended)
 - PySide2 (2.14+ recommended)

+### Installation

+- please use the lastest release
+- requirements file is in the root folder
+- I recommend setting up a virtual env and automatically installing all required packages using the requirements file

 ![](/docs/images/ryven_screenshot2.png)